How to Use Ankle and Wrist Weights Safely

 They last a lot longer than previous ones I had bought in the shop.
 The ankle weights are particularly useful for doing high kicks lying supine on the floor.
 Once you pass the 90 degree mark the extra weight really helps to stretch the hamstrings much further.

-Of course all that sells a lot of one of the most affordable pieces of fitness equipment but does it do more harm than good?
-Doing regular exercise needs enough devotion without making it more difficult with extra weights.
-An overweight person already carries too much weight for the skeleton.
-If you have reached a certain level of fitness and are very short of time, however, wearing ankle or wrist weights may speed up your training provided they are used with proper caution and awareness as explained in a moment.
+Doing regular exercise needs enough devotion without making it more difficult with extra weights, right?
+An overweight person already carries too much weight for their skeleton.
+But if you have reached a certain level of fitness and are very short of time, wearing ankle or wrist weights may speed up your training provided they are used with proper caution and awareness.

 No adult has a perfect posture.
 No gait is absolutely correctly balanced.
-Therefore any activity that involves the entire body weight landing with impact on the ground, like walking, running, aerobics etc. will aggravate the faults and imbalances in the ankle, knee, hip, spine and neck without adding any extra weight.
-And let's face it, most of you guys and gals so keen on getting fit already carry the extra weight on your bodies anyway.
-So: No weights for endurance and strength training unless you're a pro.
+Therefore any activity that requires the entire body's weight to land with impact on the ground—like walking, running, or aerobics—will aggravate the faults and imbalances in the ankle, knee, hip, spine, and neck without adding any extra weight.
+And let's face it: Most of you guys and gals who are so keen on getting fit already carry the extra weight on your bodies anyway.
+So, don't use ankle or wrist weights for endurance and strength training unless you're a pro.

-If you are trying to firm up your triceps (backward arm lifts) or buttocks (lying prone, lifting a leg up) and don't have a lot of time before the holidays, by all means, wear the weights, but again, be sure you don't strain your back in doing so.
-See this article on Counter Moves to avoid injuries.
+If you are trying to firm up your triceps (backward arm lifts) or buttocks (lying prone, lifting a leg up) and don't have a lot of time before the holidays, by all means, wear the weights.
+Be sure you don't strain your back in doing so.
+See this article on counter moves to avoid injuries.

 The main requirement for flexibility is that the area to be stretched should be relaxed.
-It is impossible to stretch a muscle or tendons when the muscle is contracted, that is a paradox, a contradiction in terms.
-We can use weights into gravity to help stretch the hamstrings as in the two Scooping Kick moves described below.
+It is impossible to stretch a muscle or tendons when the muscle is contracted.
+That is a paradox, a contradiction in terms.
+We can use weights with the assistance of gravity to help stretch the hamstrings, as in the two Scooping Kick moves described below.

-The desired dynamic quality for the movement you will be working on can be attained with vizualisation.
-In this case imagine that you are lying on the beach and scooping up sand with one foot to throw it as far away as possible over your head.
-I recommend you close your eyes during this imaginary experience so you can really concentrate on what you are doing and also, that way, you won't get any sand in your eyes (ha-ha).
+The way to get the most out of this exercise is with visualization.
+Imagine that you are lying on the beach.
+Scoop up some sand with one foot and throw it as far as you can over your head.
+I recommend you close your eyes during this imaginary experience so you can really concentrate on what you are doing.
+That way, you won't get any sand in your eyes (ha-ha).

 - Lie on the floor on your back, on a mat or or your bed.

-- Raise one knee up ( bent leg) as far as you can without bending or lifting the other leg.
+- Bend one leg and raise the knee as far as you can without bending or lifting the other leg.

 - Bring the foot back down to the floor.

-- Raise the whole (same) leg up as high as you can while leaving the other leg straight on the floor.
+- Straighten that leg and raise it up as high as you can while leaving the other leg on the floor.
 Keep both knees straight.

-- Bring the leg down to the floor again
+- Bring the first leg down to the floor again

-- Repeat alternating a knee lift with a full leg lift (2) to (5) above eight times.
+- Repeat alternating a knee lift with a full leg lift eight times.

 Isolation and Coordination